 Many Canadians are drawn to the November 11th Remembrance Day Ceremonies held at the National War Memorial to pay tribute to those who have fought and given their lives in the service of our great country.
 There are also a number of lesser known Canadian war memorials throughout the capital commemorating groups within the Canadian military, or specific struggles in which Canadian soldiers have served.
 The following bike tour visits these memorials, starting from the National War Memorial and ending at the National Military Cemetery.
-This tour was originally posted last Remembrance Day and has been updated as a result of improved bike infrastructure introduced since last year, some detours as a result of construction, and a newly unveiled addition to one of the monuments..

 The National War Memorial was unveiled in 1939 to commemorate those who served in the armed forces during World War 1.
 Subsequently it has come to symbolize the sacrifice of all Canadian Armed Forces in times of war.

 Immediately in front of the Memorial is the Tomb of the Unknown Soldier.
 This tomb contains the remains of an unidentified Canadian soldier who died near Vimy Ridge during the First World War and represents the many Canadian soldiers who have no known grave.